mosang234/rfidjukebox/README.md

 ## 💡 Project Overview

 Each RFID card is pre-linked to a music track.
-When scanned using the RFID reader, the Arduino reads the card's UID and sends it via **HTTP or WebSocket over WiFi** to the mobile app.
+When scanned using the RFID reader, the Arduino reads the card's UID and sends it via **HTTP over WiFi** to the mobile app.
 The app then identifies the track and plays it, displaying the song information on screen.

 ---